TelecomSudparis-RST/HpacOpac/README.md

 This is a demo implementation of HMAC algorithm for Optimal vCDN Migration on an OpenStack environment.

-HMAC is an Optimal VM migration algorithm that uses topologie information, live OpenStack statistics and metrics and the Demand for a vCDN Service as inputs.
+HMAC is an Optimal VM migration algorithm that uses topology information, live OpenStack statistics and metrics and the Demand for a vCDN Service as inputs.
 These input information can come from Operator's systems or, in our case, from manual input.

 The objective of HMAC is to determine where to migrate a VM in order not to saturate the network links capacity neither the OpenStack capacity, minimizing the migration cost.
 This is an heuritic algorithm, it not an exact solution.